-All protective equipment except gloves, helmet and facial protection and goaltender leg pads must be worn entirely under the uniform.
+a) Protective equipment apart from gloves, helmet and facial protection, and goaltender leg pads, must be worn entirely under the uniform.
 Leather elbow patches on the outside of the jersey are prohibited.
+The penalty for violation of this rule is 6.4.3(f)